-September, October & November
+September, October, and November

-Scarves are extremely useful and a warm knit option will help keep you warm during this transitional season.
+When planning what to pack for London, remember that scarves are extremely useful.
+A warm, knit option will help keep you warm during this transitional season.
 When it’s not quite cold enough for a coat, then a jumper or cardigan combined with a hat and a scarf will do.
 Remember, layering is key!

-Please note: Most of Europe’s Budget Airlines have this Carryon Bag Allowance: 55cm x 40cm x 20cm.
-Always check your airlines individual baggage rules and regulations in advance.
+Please note: Most of Europe’s budget airlines have this carryon bag allowance: 55cm x 40cm x 20cm.
+Always check your airline’s individual baggage rules and regulations in advance.

 Please read our Ultimate Packing List for Europe featuring stylish outfits and travel tips for 9 countries.

-Author Bio: Lottie is a student and traveller form the UK, currently spending a year studying in Queensland, Australia.
-She likes hiking, knitting and cooking roast dinners.
-Lottie can be found writing about her experiences and travel musings onThe Ambling Explorer; she’s also on twitter@AmblingExplorer
+Author Bio: Lottie is a student and traveler from the UK.
+She likes hiking, knitting, and cooking roast dinners.
+Lottie can be found writing about her experiences and travel musings on The Ambling Explorer.
+She’s also on Twitter as @AmblingExplorer.

 Liked this article?
 Check out similar posts: